 Mandurah-based artist, Lucy Catherine, began painting flowers and portraits of dogs but it wasn’t until she started capturing her true love — the ocean — that her career as an artist flourished.

-We chat with her today to find out her journey as an artist and what she’s working on next!
+We chat with her today to find out her journey as an artist to Lucy Catherine Art and what she’s working on next!

 “For years I painted with acrylics but when I moved to Mandurah three years ago with my husband, I became fascinated with the ocean.
 It’s just this one big magnificent beast, filled with beauty and wonder.